Poooka28/UnitConversion/README.md

 Responsive Design: The application is designed to be user-friendly and works well on various devices.

-Usage:
+**Usage:**

 Open the application in your web browser.
 Navigate to the desired conversion section (Temperature, Weight, Distance) using the navigation bar.
 Input the value you want to convert and click the "Convert" button to see the result.

-File Structure:
+**File Structure:**

-index.html: The main HTML file containing the structure of the web application.
+*index.html:* The main HTML file containing the structure of the web application.

-style.css: The CSS file for styling the web application.
+*style.css:* The CSS file for styling the web application.

-script.js: The JavaScript file containing the logic for the conversions.
+ *script.js:* The JavaScript file containing the logic for the conversions.

-Contributions:
-Contributions are welcome!
-Please feel free to submit a pull request or open an issue for any bugs or feature requests.

-Contact:
+**Contact:**

 Email: pughalendhi22052000@gmail.com

 GitHub: Pooooka28